 I have been vegetarian for over twenty years, but my food is not just for vegetarians.
 My plant-based recipes are truly egalitarian, for every person who enjoys a flavour-packed, vegetable-heavy dish.
 No labels required.

 I continued to deliver salads in Surry Hills for four years.
 In 2015, our family was given the opportunity to move to New York City.
 It has always been my dream to live in the Empire State, so, with heavy hearts, we packed up our family, and my kitchen, bid adieu to my beloved community and headed Stateside.

 My permanent home base in Brooklyn is a little community kitchen called Neighborhood Studio, a project I've co-founded with my good friend Jodi Moreno.
-Together, we are building a space where food lovers can come to come to experience food in a small, personal and memorable way.
+Together, we are building a space where food lovers can come to come to experience food in a personal and memorable way.

 And then there is Peddler Journal, the multicultural food journal which I launched this year.
 This is my passion project, a place to bring light on the small stories of food and home that leave such big impressions on all of us.

 My husband and I, and our three children Scout, Dash and Huck, now live in a leafy part of Brooklyn.
 Here, I continue to make friends with salad.